AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## Aknowledgements

-The user interface icons used are source from Font Awesme.
+The user interface icons used are source from Font Awesome.

 ## License

-The software is freely available under the MIT license see `LICENSE` for full details.
+The software is freely available for personal and commerical use under the MIT license see `LICENSE` for full details.